Academic Technology Approval Scheme

 The Academic Technology Approval Scheme (ATAS) applies to a small number of postgraduate students who intend to study sensitive subjects.
 If an ATAS certificate is required for study, students will need to apply for one before they can apply for a visa to start or continue their study in the UK.
 More information about the scheme and if it applies to you can be found on the GOV.UK website.

 Do I need an ATAS certificate?

-Only students studying certain Science, Engineering and Technology subjects studied at a higher level will need a certificate.
+You will require an ATAS certificate if you are a Tier 4 or Student visa holder studying certain Science, Engineering and Technology subjects studied at a higher level will need a certificate.

 If you are a new student you will receive a separate letter with your offer letter which will state whether you need an ATAS certificate and will contain all the information you need from the University to complete your ATAS certificate application.

 If you are a continuing student or are already in the UK on a non-student visa an Immigration Adviser will be able to confirm if you need an ATAS certificate as part of your application.

 If you know the Common Aggregate Hierarchy (CAH3) code for your course find out if you require an ATAS certificate on the Foreign, Commonwealth and Development Office website.

 The following nationalities are exempt from the ATAS requirement: